 4. Financial POC

-A financial POC is used to test the feasibility of a new business model or investment.
-This type of POC is usually done by creating a financial model that projects the expected profitability of the venture.
-The goal of a financial POC is to show that the concept is viable and worth investing in.
+To test the feasibility of a new business model or investment, a financial POC is used.
+This often involves creating an economic model projecting the potential profitability of the venture.
+The ultimate goal of a financial POC is to demonstrate the viability and potential profitability of the concept.

-On the other hand, an MVP is an early version of a product that has the core functionality.
-The main purpose of releasing an MVP is to gain user feedback about the product.
-Based on this feedback, the product can be improved and new features can be added.
+In contrast, an MVP is an early version of a product that includes core functionalities.
+The key objective of releasing an MVP is to collect user feedback about the product.
+This feedback informs further improvement of the product and the addition of new features.